Urpelainen

 In the News

-Johannes Urpelainen quoted on what will be the consequences of the pandemic, and what will a post-COVID world order look like?, "COVID-19 and World Order: The Future of Conflict, Competition, and Cooperation" Business Insider, September 10, 2020.
+Quoted by in "COVID-19 and World Order: The Future of Conflict, Competition, and Cooperation," Business Insider, September 10, 2020.

-Johannes Urpelainen's research on solar energy discussed by Megan Geuss, "India Eyeing a New Monster 100GW Solar-Capacity Goal," Ars Technica, June 24, 2018.
+Research discussed by Megan Geuss, in "India Eyeing a New Monster 100GW Solar-Capacity Goal," Ars Technica, June 24, 2018.

-Johannes Urpelainen quoted on electrification in India, "Electrified All Villages, Claims Modi; Rahul Says yet another Lie" Business Standard, April 30, 2018.
+Quoted by in "Electrified All Villages, Claims Modi; Rahul Says yet another Lie," Business Standard, April 30, 2018.

-Johannes Urpelainen quoted by Rahul Tongia and Puneet Kamboj, "Is Future Planning of Electricity Grid Keeping India’s Pace of Development in Mind?"
-Brookings, March 1, 2018.
+Quoted by Rahul Tongia and Puneet Kamboj in "Is Future Planning of Electricity Grid Keeping India’s Pace of Development in Mind?," Brookings, March 1, 2018.

 Regular contributions by Johannes Urpelainen to Ideas for India.